-Conservation is very important to us at Hidden Valley, and we live the philosophy of “Working with nature”.
+Conservation is very important to us at Hidden Valley Wines, and we live the philosophy of “Working with nature”.

 Sustainable agriculture is the approach both in and outside the cellar.

-The gardens on the Hidden Valley Farm have been created with care and sensitivity for the environment.
+The gardens on the Hidden Valley Wines farm have been created with care and sensitivity for the environment.
 The indigenous wild olive forests in the valley inspired the creation of an indigenous and environmentally sensitive landscape.
 Visit us to take a walk through our beautiful gardens and nature trail.

-Recycling has become a mantra at Hidden Valley.
+Recycling has become a mantra at Hidden Valley Wines.
 It is important to us to ensure that we reduce waste by recycling everything possible on the farm.

-In a conservation initiative undertaken by Hidden Valley, with Nomzame Ngame and her team, who originally worked for the NGO Working for Water, we continuously remove all exotic and alien plants.
+In a conservation initiative undertaken by Hidden Valley Wines, with Nomzame Ngame and her team, who originally worked for the NGO Working for Water, we continuously remove all exotic and alien plants.